basho/basho_docs/source/languages/en/riak/references/Command-Line-Tools---riak-admin.md

 {{#1.3.1+}}
 ## reformat-indexes

-Reformat integer indexes in Secondary Index data for versions of Riak prior to 1.3.1 so that range queries over the indexes will return correct results.
+This command reformats integer indexes in Secondary Index data for versions of Riak prior to 1.3.1 so that range queries over the indexes will return correct results.

 ```
 riak-admin reformat-indexes [<concurrency>] [<batch size>] --downgrade